These Malta Marvels Will Magnetize the Traveler in You

 Rabat is located just outside the walls of Mdina and is known for its historical and religious sites.

-Mosta has a rich history and unique cultural heritage.
+Mosta boasts a rich history and unique cultural heritage.
 Explore the town’s historic streets and buildings while learning about its past.
-The town square is a great place to start, and you’ll find various historical landmarks and charming streets to stroll through.
+The town square is a great place to start, where you’ll find various historical landmarks and charming streets to stroll through.

 [Images courtesy of Raul Escobedo]

-The Mosta Dome, also known as the Rotunda of Mosta, stands as one of the largest church domes in Europe.
-This magnificent architectural masterpiece is an excellent example of neoclassical design.
+The Mosta Dome, also known as the Rotunda of Mosta, is one of the largest church domes in Europe.
+This magnificent architectural masterpiece exemplifies neoclassical design.

 [Images courtesy of Raul Escobedo]

-Inside, visitors are greeted with equally impressive features, including stunning artwork and a sense of grandeur that can be appreciated even during a short visit.”
+Inside, visitors are greeted by equally impressive features, including stunning artwork and a sense of grandeur that can be appreciated even during a short visit.

 [Images courtesy of Raul Escobedo]

 The Blue Lagoon in Comino is a picturesque and crystal-clear inlet located on the western side of the island.
-Renowned for its incredibly clear and azure blue waters, it has become a popular destination for tourists and locals alike.
+Renowned for its incredibly clear azure blue waters, it has become a popular destination for both tourists and locals.

 [Images courtesy of Raul Escobedo]

-With its calm and shallow waters, the Blue Lagoon is an ideal spot for swimming, snorkelling, and sunbathing.
+With its calm, shallow waters, the Blue Lagoon is an ideal spot for swimming, snorkeling, and sunbathing.